hrisso/bookclub-project/README.md

 - Full CRUD front-end and back-end
 - Three tables: Users, Books, Reviews
-- Utilize multiple one-to-many relationships
+- Three one-to-many relationshipe: users to books, users to reviews, books to reviews
+- Sucessfully implement with React and Rails

 ### Challenges

-- Contitionals on most buttons to only show when logged in
+- Conditionals on most buttons to only show when logged in
-- CRUD for both books and the reviews
+- CRUD for both books and reviews of books
 - Responsive styling

 <br>